glennklockwood/rpi-ansible/README.md

 address (specifically for `eth0` if your RPi has multiple NICs) to that structure and set its configuration accordingly.

+To add local users, create and edit `roles/common/vars/users.yml`.
+Follow the structure in `roles/common/vars/users.yml.example`.
+You can/should `ansible-vault` this file.

 ## Running the playbook

 Then run the playbook: